destination-earth/DestinE_ESA_DESP_Use_Cases_Management/README.md

 ## Description

-Within the Destination Earth (DestinE) initiative, this project, managed by RHEA Group (RHEA) with the collaboration of Trust-IT Services (Trust-IT) and the Aristotle University of Thessalonik (AUTh), aims at developing a set of use cases to be procured via ESA Best Practice to demonstrate the capabilities of DestinE in general and DESP in particular.
+Within the Destination Earth (DestinE) initiative, this project, managed by Starion Italia (Starion) with the collaboration of Trust-IT Services (Trust-IT) and the Aristotle University of Thessalonik (AUTh), aims at developing a set of use cases to be procured via ESA Best Practice to demonstrate the capabilities of DestinE in general and DESP in particular.
 This project also takes care of collecting user requirements for DESP and managing the DestinE user community.

 ## Getting Started